Lease Administration Software: What Property Managers Actually Need

 Strengths: Native integration with billing, AP, and financial reporting.
 No separate system to maintain.

 Weaknesses: Lease administration module field coverage varies significantly.
 Many platforms have strong basic lease tracking but limited support for complex CAM provisions (cumulative caps, custom exclusion lists).
-Amendment tracking is often weaker than standalone lease administration tools.
+Amendment tracking is often weaker than in standalone lease administration tools.

 Best for: Firms where the PM platform is the system of record and where lease complexity is manageable within the platform's field structure.